-To help you find a position that matches your skills, experience and interests, consider working toward these six job search goals in 2017:
+Are you ready to dip your toe into the employment market?
+To help you find a position that matches your skills, experience and interests, I recommend you work toward these six job search goals:

 Goal #1: I will update my resume before I start my job search

-You may not like to work on your resume.
+You may not find it fun to work on your resume.
 But you’ll do yourself a favor if you have an up-to-date document at your fingertips.

 While you’re at it, review your LinkedIn profile and make sure it reflects your most recent professional accomplishments.
 Your LinkedIn profile is essentially your online resume, and many employers look up candidates on LinkedIn as part of the evaluation process.
 You want your profile to reflect the same information as your traditional resume.

 Another advantage of having an up-to-date LinkedIn profile?
 Recruiters often use LinkedIn to help identify passive job seekers.
-If you maintain a solid profile, you’ll increase the likelihood that a recruiter will come across your information.
+If you maintain a solid profile, you’ll increase the likelihood that a recruiter will take a closer look at you.

 Now is a good time to assess your professional and personal goals and determine exactly what you are looking for in a new job.
 What would make you happy?